bhopals/english-vocabs/skill-set-writing.md

   - people preferences are tilted towards girls
   - sex preferences of parents has changed
   - volunterring with people can ward off loneliness, depression, and anger
-  - workplaces have observed an unprecendent role reversal
+  - workplaces have observed an unprecendent(/ˌənˈpresədən(t)əd/) role reversal
   - the modern post-industrial economy
   - it rewards people with high degree of emotional intelligence who can navigate complex social network.
   - it rewards people who are adaptable, flexible, cooperative
   - good verbal skills and who can work diligently
-  - as muscle job vanishes, men are showing little and no interest in decoming teacher or dentist
+  - as muscle job vanishes, men are showing little and no interest in becoming teacher or dentist
   - requires a high degree of people skill and nurturing
   - it seems that women have more aptitude (inherent ability) for certain jobs than men
   - if we operate rationally in an economic sense
   - can the relationship between sexes be renegotiated
-  - men who are finalcially supported by women feel that their masculinity is threatened
+  - men who are finalcially supported by women feel that their masculinity(/ˌmaskyəˈlinədē/) is threatened
   - traditional preferences for male chile has created a huge population imbalance
   - in many developing countries women are undervalued